Infinity-harmonic maps and morphisms: Some Examples and Properties of Infinity-harmonic Maps

-\begin{proposition} A submersion $\pi :(M^{m},g)\longrightarrow (N^{n},h)$ is infinity harmonic if and only if the gradient of the energy density of $\pi $ is vertical.
-In particular, a horizontally conformal submersion is infinity harmonic if and only if it is a horizontally homothetic submersion. \end{proposition}
+\begin{proposition} A submersion $\pi :(M^{m},g)\longrightarrow (N^{n},h)$ is infinity-harmonic if and only if the gradient of the energy density of $\pi $ is vertical.
+In particular, a horizontally conformal submersion is infinity-harmonic if and only if it is a horizontally homothetic submersion. \end{proposition}